Shaun Rogers (American football)

-Early years
+Early life

 At La Porte High School in La Porte, Texas, Rogers was a two-way tackle, and also lettered in basketball.
 He is known for his athleticism, ability to rush the quarterback, and also his ability to stop the run.
 He was also known to play running back near the goal line.
 He had 17 attempts for 135 yards.
 His nickname in the locker room was Chunks.

 College career

 Shaun Rogers played for the University of Texas, pairing with nose tackle Casey Hampton, and ranked third on the school's career-record list with 53 stops behind the line of scrimmage.
 He collected 199 tackles (108 solo) with 14 sacks and 54 pressures during his career.
 In 2000, he was named to the AP Honorable Mention All-Big 12 Team.
 That year, he played in nine games, starting six contests at right defensive tackle.
 He helped the Longhorns lead the nation in pass efficiency defense and rank seventh in total defense.
 He recorded 44 tackles (24 solos) with 3.5 sacks for minus 31 yards and 27 stops for losses of 56 yards.